joigalcar3/DataGatheringUE4/README.md

 11. If you want to launch the data collection, first check whether the settings in user_input.py and user_input_file_loc.py suit you.
 The definition of each of the inputs can be read in the files.
 Once you are ready, run \_\_init__.py.

+## Notes
+The Bebop 2 drone has a camera that takes images at 30fps and it has an IMU that operates at 512 Hz.
+In order to run the simulation with data collection at similar rates the following __clockspeed__ needs to be set up depending on the resolution of the images saved:

+* If the images collected have dimensions equal to 256x144 (widthxheight), then the clockspeed needs to be 0.8.
+As a result, the camera is collecting images at 31.25fps and the imu at 666.79 Hz.
+The _sample_rates_ of the camera and the imu in the _user_input_ file need to be set up higher than these values (e.g. camera:100, imu:100000).
+* If the images collected have dimensions equal to 512x288 (widthxheight), then the clockspeed needs to be 0.5.
+As a result, the camera is collecting images at 30fps and the imu at 666.79 Hz.
+The _sample_rates_ of the camera and the imu in the _user_input_ file need to be set up higher than these values (e.g. camera:100, imu:100000).

+The slower the lock speed of the simulator, the more granular will be the measurements taken from the camera of the sensors, meaning that the time difference between measurement and measurement will be smaller.
+As a result, there are higher chances that the actual sampling rate equals the desired sample rate.
+The larger the clock speed, the larger the time between the measurements and the lower the actual sampling rate.

+Additionally, in order to increase the sampling rate, it is possible to set up the _ViewMode_ in the settings file to _"NoDisplay"_ such that the rendering to the main screen is frozen whereas the recording by the APIs remain active.
+As a result, resources are freed for getting images, increasing the sampling rate.

+Unfortunately, the sampling rate of each of the sensors is not as granular as desired.
+For instance, if with a certain clockspeed the maximum IMU achievable sampling rate by the simulation is 330 Hz, then the other sampling rates that could be used are obtained by dividing this number (the maximum achievable sampling rate of the sensor with a certain clockspeed) by integers.
+As a result, the sampling rates that one could choose for this example are 330 Hz, 165 Hz, 110 Hz, 82.5 Hz, 66.55 Hz, 55 Hz, 47.14 Hz, 41.25 Hz, 36.66 Hz.

 ## Credits
 The path planning algorithms (PythonRobotics/PathPlanning) have been obtained from the PythonRobotics library of [Atsushi Sakai](https://github.com/AtsushiSakai/PythonRobotics).
 Multiple modifications have been